 The success of a brand name at the point of having it join the everyday language isn’t – I argue – something that you can predict neither plan.

-However, you can help it through dedicated branding campaign.
+However, you can help it through a dedicated branding campaign.
 In fact, Venmo has been pushing a lot with some effective branding campaign to transform its name into a verb:

 Venmo “Blank Me” campaign